Double The Pleasure In Richmond, Virginia – A Walking Tour And A Folk Music Festival

 When I reached the VCU campus I diverted through Monroe Park, which is surrounded on all sides by historic structures, like the Old Landmark Theater, the tower of which is shown here framed by fall foliage:

 On the other side of the park I picked up Franklin Street.
-Here I discovered stately old stone and brick homes tucked between the scattered university buildings and a series of monuments honoring the gentlemen of the old South, including J.E.B.
-Stuart and Robert E. Lee, gracing the wide median of this broad, tree-lined avenue.
+Here I discovered stately old stone and brick homes tucked between the scattered university buildings.
+A series of monuments honoring J.E.B.
+Stuart and Robert E. Lee stood in the wide median of this broad, tree-lined avenue.

 A mile or so further I cut over to Park Avenue and headed back toward the city center.
-The historic houses here seemed determined to distinguish themselves from their cousins on Franklin by virtue of their exteriors, which were painted in rich hues that perfectly accented the golden leaves littering the sidewalks.
+The historic houses here seemed determined to distinguish themselves from their cousins on Franklin.
+Their exteriors were painted in rich hues that perfectly accented the golden leaves skittering along the sidewalks.

 On the opposite side of downtown, more history awaited.
 St. Paul’s Church stood at the entrance to Capitol Square, which is home to the Governor’s Mansion and the State Capitol building: